 Includes bibliographical references (pages 182-197).

 Copyright 2012 Joanna Lynn Morrissey

 Morrissey, Joanna Lynn.
-"Understanding health through the eyes of rural adolescents." dissertation, University of Iowa, 2012.
+"Understanding health through the eyes of rural adolescents."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.